swei5/michigan_notes/EECS-485/11 MapReduce.md

 ---
 ### Summary
-Scalability and fault-tolerance achieved by **optimizing** the execution engine once
+Scalability and fault-tolerance achieved by **optimizing** the execution engine once.
 - This is MapReduce
 - Then we can use it many times by writing **different map** and **reduce** functions for different applications
 	- This calls for stateless mapper and stateless reducer